 Image Credits: pexels.com

 The famous Christ, the Redeemer statue of Rio de Janeiro, Brazil, is a prime example of Art Deco architecture.
 It stands 98 feet tall and is made of reinforced concrete and soapstone.
-The statue was completed in 1931 and was designed by French sculptor Paul Landowski with the help of Brazilian engineer Heitor da Silva Costa.
+The statue was finished in 1931, and the sculptor was French Paul Landowski, under the collaboration of Brazilian engineer Heitor da Silva Costa.

 4. The Chicago Board of Trade Building